 Event Date: Friday, September 14 to Friday, September 14, 2012

 Location: Rayburn House Office Building Room 2237, Washington , DC

-Join us for the release of the Searle Civil Justice Institute's report on Foreign Corrupt Practices Act (FCPA) enforcement actions.
-We will be examining the legal and policy implications of the paper's findings.
+Program Description: At this briefing the Searle Civil Justice Institute released its report on Foreign Corrupt Practices Act (FCPA) enforcement actions.
+We examined the legal and policy implications of the paper's findings.